- Who can volunteer on the construction site?

 - What if the work involves things I am unable or unwilling to do?

-We don’t want anyone to do work that might be dangerous or uncomfortable for them.
-Please let a staff person know if there are tasks you can’t do and we will try to provide an appropriate alternative.—
+We don’t want anyone to do work that might be outside their comfort level or ability.
+Please let a staff person know if there are tasks you can’t do and we will provide an appropriate alternative.
+Every helping hand makes a difference.—

 - What tools/amenities does Habitat provide?
 What should I bring with me?